SuperCraftAlex/Ax100---Architecture/base-isa.md

 ### Stack
 The stack is in the same ram bank as the ram bank, code gets ececutes from.
 If code gets ececuted from a different place than ram, stack will be automatically in ram bank 1

+It gets controlled internally by the SP register but you should acces it with push and pop.